-In contrast, latest reports from the U.S. Environmental Protection Agency (EPA) reveal that the current automotive fuel economy stands at 28.5 mpg, hence the need for innovation is real and extremely urgent.
-Similarly, the aerospace industry also harbors goals of improving fuel efficiency.
-While the labor and other operating costs for U.S. passenger airlines continues to rise, the reduction in fuel costs can facilitate increasing profitability and stable competitiveness.
+In contrast, the latest reports from the U.S. Environmental Protection Agency (EPA) reveal that the current automotive fuel economy stands at 28.5 mpg, hence the need for innovation is real and extremely urgent.
+Similarly, the aerospace industry also harbors the goal of improving fuel efficiency.
+While the labor and other operating costs for U.S. passenger airlines continue to rise, the reduction in fuel costs can facilitate increasing profitability and stable competitiveness.

 The automotive industry is now following suit and ramping up its lightweighting efforts, as seen by the GMC 2019 Sierra’s advanced carbon fiber/thermoplastic composite truck bed or the considerably lighter 2015 Ford F-150, with its 700-pound-lighter aluminum frame.
 In fact, Ford took a big leap when it replaced steel with military-grade aluminum in its vehicle, but the risk paid off.
 The F-150’s sales skyrocketed post the release of the new lightweighted design, proving the logic behind alternative lightweighting materials.

 In the end, manufacturers are on the hunt for materials that can satisfy requirements of both quality and performance, without adversely affecting the project deadline or budget.
 This article discusses three important lightweighting methods, as well as practical applications of lightweighting for the automotive and aerospace industries.